Accelerating Hardware Development

 • Commercial and defense applications

-• Technology differentiation vs competitors and supporting data
+• Technology differentiation vs. competitors and supporting data

 • Current stage of development and related IP